aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.drawing/color/tonaturalcolorstring/_index.md

 ---
 title: Color.ToNaturalColorString
 second_title: Aspose.SVG for .NET API Reference
-description: Color method.
+description: Color ToNaturalColorString method.
 Returns a Natural colors NCol specified color using a color letter with a number to specify the distance in percent from the color
 type: docs
 weight: 380
 url: /net/aspose.svg.drawing/color/tonaturalcolorstring/